Welcome to the Berkshire West Autism & ADHD Support Service.

 - Sleep Difficulties

-Support for autistic and ADHD children and young people includes:
+Support for autistic and ADHD children and young people:

 - Tailored interventions, based on individual need, for children aged 5 to 7